natalietheo/thermostat/README.md

 # Tech Stack

-I used Node.js, HTML, CSS, and Jest for testing.
+I used Node.js, HTML, CSS, DOM and Jest for testing.

+# What I learnt

+I found that during the Makers Bootcamp, I didn't really get a chance to use and understand the DOM, so I purposefully chose to build something simple that would allow me to learn more about it and how to use it.
+It also helped to consolidate my knowledge of Node.js.

 ![image](https://github.com/natalietheo/thermostat/assets/108094163/39e5654d-0520-4ec2-82c6-5d12cff6154c)